Street Stories (11085.1)

 Special assessment requirements

 Students must retain copies of their work.
 You must always back up your work to a portable hard drive or to the cloud.
-Technical failure of an audio or video file could result in a fail grade if you have not got a safety copy of the work.
-Students must also test all audio and video files and URL links and Blog links prior to submission.
+Technical failure of an audio or video file could result in a fail grade if you do not got a safety copy of the work.
+Students must also test all audio and video files and URL links prior to submission.
 It would not be acceptable for a professional journalist to submit a corrupted file to their editor.
 Similarly, it is not acceptable to submit corrupted files or inoperable URLs for assessment.

 To achieve your best in this unit you are strongly encouraged to consume news media daily.
 You will be assessed on your general knowledge of current events each week in class.
 It will also help you in finding your own stories.
 All journalism employers want graduates with a strong knowledge of the contemporary news environment.